langeaustin/langeaustin/README.md

 - 👋 Hi, I’m @langeaustin
-- 👀 I’m interested in Front End Development and Web Security.
+- 👀 I’m interested in all things Cyber Security.
-- 🌱 I’m currently learning all things javascript.
+- 🌱 I’m currently studying for my CISSP.
-- 💞️ I’m looking to collaborate on small business websites.
+- 💞️ I’m looking to land a role as a SOC Analyst.
 - 📫 How to reach me langeaustin123@gmail.com

 <!---